 Most people think you need a lot of room to grow potatoes, but not only can they be grown in larger containers or potato towers, but they also grow quickly.

 Potatoes are a root crop so you actually plant potatoes or chunks of potato with three or more eyes on them about 2 inches into the ground.
 The vines will sprout above ground and form beautiful, and attractive flowering plants.
 The trick for a bountiful potato crop is to continue pulling the dirt up onto the vines as the plants grow taller, leaving 6-9 inches of leaves exposed.

 Once the vines begin to turn brown you know it's time to harvest the potatoes—we typically dig the entire plant up, turning over the dirt and sifting through it for all the potatoes.
 However, if you are impatient you can begin to harvest potatoes by digging for them as soon as the plant is producing flowers.Continue to 8 of 10 below.

 08 of 10

-Scallions are a favorite plant of mine in the home garden because they grow so quickly.
+Scallions are a favorite plant in the home garden because they grow so quickly.
 Even sown from seed, they can begin to be pulled up within 10 to 12 weeks for "green onions".
 Scallions are usually a variety of bunching onions which will have a milder, less pungent flavor, perfect for salads and eating fresh.

 Sow one or two rows every two weeks through the entire summer.
 Scallions will grow easily through the hot summer months, unlike some of the other fastest-growing vegetables, which tend to be cool-season vegetables.
 Because they are shallow-rooted, these will do well in containers also, with only a little extra water.
 Most scallions are ready to harvest when the stems are just thicker than a pencil.Continue to 9 of 10 below.